Knowledge about Munsell Color System

 Prof. Albert Henry Munsell was born on January 6, 1858 and died on June 28, 1918.
-On the occasion of the 100th anniversary of his death, from 5 to 8 June 2018, there will be an exhibition of historical exhibits from our Munsell collection.
+On the occasion of his 100th anniversary, our in-house exhibition from June 5 to 8, 2018, featured an exhibition of historical exhibits from our Munsell collection.
 The exhibits are shown at exhibitions and conferences and can be visited on request in Wertheim.

-Already in 1915, Prof. Albert Henry Munsell, who dedicated his entire life to colors, created an ingenious color order: on one axis lie the neutral colors from black (below) to white (above).
-Around this axis, the different hues, more precisely hues, are arranged so that the intensity of the color increases with the distance from the (brightness) axis.
+Prof. Albert Henry Munsell, who dedicated his entire life to colors, already presented in 1905 an ingenious color order.
+On a vertical axis are the neutral colors of black (below) to white (top).
+Around this axis, the different hues are arranged so that the intensity of the color increases with the distance from the brightness axis.

 The system has no limited, but an open color space, so you can always add more colors.

 On the basis of this color order, color science has developed a mathematical system that describes this color space and forms the basis for today's color measurement technology.